PorterK/react-map-components/README.md

 # React Map Components
-A componentized utility for idiomatically rendering custom components based on an array of objects.
+A componentized utility for idiomatically rendering desired components based on an array of objects.

 ## Example Implementation